MatteoZambra/rbm_pytorch/README.md

 ## Remarks

-As pointed out in [Hinton (2010)](https://www.cs.toronto.edu/~hinton/absps/guideTR.pdf), in the last step of the Gibbs chain which is run to obtain unbiased estimated of the log-likelihhod gradients, hidden activity patterns should be sampled as probabilities, instead of binarizing such probabilities to obtain a vector of binary values as done for the other sampling.
+As pointed out in [Hinton (2010)](https://www.cs.toronto.edu/~hinton/absps/guideTR.pdf), in the last step of the Gibbs chain which is run to obtain unbiased estimated of the log-likelihood gradients, hidden activity patterns should be sampled as probabilities, instead of binarizing such probabilities to obtain a vector of binary values as done for the other sampling.
 This reduces sampling noise.

 ## Further improvements
 A RBM is a single hidden layer model.
 However the power of Deep Learning stems from the higher level of abstraction that can be gained with a *deep* architecture.
 While the results of this simulation may seem satisfactory, since some digits are correctly rencostructed, better results may be attained with deeper architectures.